como-usar-encabezados-en-markdown

 This is bold text.

-They may seem like the same functionality but they are not.
-Headers delineate areas, sections, or parts of a document, while bold text highlights a part of the content for being especially relevant.
+They might seem like the same functionality but they are not.
+Headers delimit areas, sections, or parts of a document.
+While bold text highlights a part of the content for being especially relevant.

 Best Practices Tips